 As CCI-500 is a configurable product not all interfaces might be present, but the source encodings remain the same.
 If you select an interface that is not present in the specific implementation, then no events are generated.

-The following tables show the 5-bit event codes for slave interfaces, master interfaces, and global events.
+The following tables show the 5-bit event list and codes for slave interfaces.